 - Pubic area

-Experts don't have a clear understanding of what causes trichotillomania in children or adolescents, but theorize that a number of factors may contribute to development of the condition:
+Experts don't have a clear understanding of what causes trichotillomania in children or adolescents, but theorize that a number of factors may contribute to the development of the condition:

 - Genetic factors – children with a first degree relative with the disorder are more likely to develop it.

-- Brain chemistry – research indicates that deficiencies of important brain chemicals (i.e. serotonin or dopamine) may contribute to development of the condition
+- Brain chemistry – research indicates that deficiencies of important brain chemicals (i.e. serotonin or dopamine) may contribute to the development of the condition

 - Environmental factors – some experts believe traumatic events may trigger childhood or adolescent onset (i.e. abuse, death of loved one, drastic change in living conditions)